 Megan's love of all things western then took her to Sunset magazine.
-She began her career there in 2013 as Assistant to the Editor-in-Chief.
+She began her career there as Assistant to the Editor-in-Chief.
 Within the year, she was writing and editing for the travel section.
 After becoming Assistant Travel Editor, she edited features and section stories; wrote for Sunset’s print magazine, website, and blog; collaborated with the food and home departments; and directed and storyboarded videos.
 Her work helped earn the magazine a prestigious National Magazine Award in 2014, and another nomination in 2015.

 In 2017, Megan found her way back to Via magazine.
 During her tenure as Senior Editor, Megan edited features and section stories; wrote for Via's print magazine and website; and managed the front-of-book On the Road section.
 In addition, Megan launched Via's Arizona edition, recruiting top Arizona writers, developing Southwest-specific stories, and determining the editorial mix for all issues.
 She also collaborated with colleagues and a creative agency to inaugurate the magazine's social media video stream.
 The videos helped drive a 400% YOY increase in Facebook engagement.